Hidden self-energy contributions of collinear functions in SCET: Introduction

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:Preliminaries}, we establish our notation and remind the reader of the power counting for collinear momenta and fields in SCET.
-In Sec.~\ref{sec:bases}, we present two collinear-operator bases: one that is derived, using the SCET equations of motion, directly from QCD (the direct-QCD basis) and one that follows from an application of a Wilson-line identity (the modified basis).
-Section~\ref{sec:self-energy-calcs} contains calculations of quark self-energy contributions on external legs in full QCD and in the two SCET operator bases that are described in the previous section.
-Here, we find that the calculations in the operator basis that is derived by making use of Wilson-line identities require contributions from diagrams involving Wilson lines in order to reproduce the self-energy contributions of full QCD at subleading power in the SCET expansion.
-Finally, we summarize our results in Sec.~\ref{sec:summary}.
+In Sec.~\ref{sec:bases}, we present two collinear-operator bases: one, the direct-QCD basis, that is derived, using the SCET equations of motion, directly from QCD and one, the modified basis, that follows from an application of a Wilson-line identity.
+In Section~\ref{sec:self-energy-calcs}, we examine quark self-energy contributions on external legs in full QCD and in the two SCET operator bases.
+Here, we find that the calculations in the operator basis that is derived by making use of a Wilson-line identity require contributions from diagrams involving Wilson lines in order to reproduce the self-energy contributions of full QCD at subleading power in the SCET expansion.
+In Sec.~\ref{sec:complete-LSZ}, we present a generalization of the complete LSZ formula and use it to discuss various options for the construction of the $S$-matrix in the direct-QCD and modified bases.
+We summarize our results in Sec.~\ref{sec:summary}.
+The computation of the hidden self-energy contribution to $R$ and computations in the light-cone gauge are discussed in Appendices~\ref{app:delta-R} and \ref{app:light-cone-gauge}, respectively.